nhladick/pairdb/README.md

 `add key val`

-Adds *key-value* pair to current table.
-Command fails if *key* already exists in current table.
+Adds *key-value* pair to the current table.
+The command fails if *key* already exists in the current table.

 `get key`

-Returns *val* associated with previously added *key* in current table.
+Returns *val* associated with previously added *key* in the current table.

 `del key`

-Deletes *key-value* pair associated with *key* from current table.
+Deletes *key-value* pair associated with *key* from the current table.

 `lsdata`

-Lists all key-value pairs in current table.
+Lists all key-value pairs in the current table.

 `help`